 When Should I See A Diabetes Educator?

-Credentialled Diabetes Educators, such as our Dietitian Kristie Pieters, can be there with you the entire way through your journey.
+Credentialled Diabetes Educators can be there with you the entire way through your journey.
 When you are first diagnosed, a CDE can explain what diabetes is and provide individualised advice on how to get your blood glucose levels within the appropriate target range.
 They will also help you organise tests and screenings for diabetes complications.
 This will vary depending on your diabetes, your lifestyle and your age.

 A CDE can also help you when your blood glucose levels fluctuate.
 According to Diabetes Australia, they are often affected when you are feeling stressed or anxious.
 Lifestyle changes and events like exams, weddings, divorce or somebody close to you dying, can impact blood glucose levels.
 The main aim of a CDE is to empower the person that has diabetes to self-manage their diabetes through knowledge, motivation and support.